funkybob/serverless-s3-deploy/README.md

 ## ACL

-You can optionally specific an ACL for the files uploaded on a per target basis:
+You can optionally specificy an ACL for the files uploaded on a per target
+basis:

 ```
   custom: